leiachung41/leiachung41.github.io/Tree_View/README.md

 ## Description

 I created tree view UI without JavaScript.
-I just used html and css that featured selector and label.
+I just used html and css features: selector and label.

 ## Built with